 Applications will be evaluated by the City of Chico Arts Commission in an open meeting.

 The North Valley Community Foundation will facilitate notification and distribution of awards.

-Upon completion of the project and no later than July 15, 2022, a grant project completion report is due to the City of Chico Arts Commission.
+Upon completion of the project and no later than July 15, 2023, a grant project completion report is due to the City of Chico Arts Commission.
+It is vital to include all the components below as this will be shared with City Council in a combined presentation that emphasizes the positive impact that the arts and city arts funding has on our city’s health and economy.
 The report should include:

 Narrative of the realized project (180 words)